MosaedH/SSHMos/README.md

 4. Run the script with the appropriate command-line arguments.<br>
     Replace ip_addresses.txt with the path to your IP addresses file.<br>
-    Replace usernames.txt with the path to your usernames file.
+    Replace usernames.txt with the path to your usernames file.<br>
-    Replace passwords.txt with the path to your passwords file.
+    Replace passwords.txt with the path to your passwords file.<br>
-    -p is an optional argument to specify the number of processes to use for concurrent execution (default is 1). python SSHMos.py ip_addresses.txt -U usernames.txt -P passwords.txt -p 4
+    -p is an optional argument to specify the number of processes to use for concurrent execution (default is 1).<br>

+python SSHMos.py ip_addresses.txt -U usernames.txt -P passwords.txt -p 4

 ## Output